Srikar29M/Heart-Disease-Prediction-ML/README.md

 ## 20. Count of Patients by Fasting Blood Sugar Status
 **Countplot**: This visualization details how many patients have fasting blood sugar levels above or below the threshold, giving insights into potential health risks.

+## Model Comparison and Evaluation

+- A comparison of model accuracies was generated using a DataFrame, showcasing the performance of various algorithms.
+- The accuracies of the models were as follows: Logistic Regression (79.51%), Decision Tree (98.54%), Random Forest (100.00%), and Support Vector Machine (88.29%).
+- The Random Forest model emerged as the best performer, achieving a perfect accuracy of 100%.
+- Based on the best model identified, a detailed classification report was generated for the Random Forest model.
+- The classification report provided metrics such as precision, recall, and F1-score for both classes (0 and 1).
+- The results indicated that both classes were predicted with perfect precision and recall, demonstrating the model's robustness.
+- The macro and weighted averages for precision, recall, and F1-score were all 1.00, further confirming the model's outstanding performance.
+- These metrics highlight the effectiveness of the Random Forest algorithm in accurately predicting heart disease outcomes.
+- The comprehensive evaluation of model performance aids in understanding the predictive capabilities of different machine learning approaches.
+- The results emphasize the importance of model selection in achieving high accuracy in healthcare predictive modeling.